Skip to content

 memory: 1Gi

-Monitor resource usage with kubectl top pods and kubectl top nodes to inform scaling decisions.
+Monitor usage with kubectl top pods and kubectl top nodes to guide adjustments.

-• Scale databases vertically by adjusting PostgreSQL resource allocations
+• Scale PostgreSQL vertically by adjusting allocated resources

-For detailed troubleshooting procedures, see the Troubleshooting Guide.
+For detailed troubleshooting tips, see the Troubleshooting Playbook.

-• Database connection issues - Verify PostgreSQL pod is running and connection strings are correct in Helm values
+• Database connectivity issues: Verify PostgreSQL pod is running and connection strings are correct in Helm values

 # Check all pods and their status